 In 1971, she produced a book of self-described feminist surrealism – 50 % The Visible Woman.
 As a personification of everyone’s introspection, this book blends visual and intellectual worlds of the artist, where each image and its poem represents a psycho-mythic confrontation, usually about the nature of how a woman is seen and how she sees herself.
 This book became a crucial milestone for British feminism, and it served as a source of major inspiration for many younger women artists who began working in the 1970s, who were looking for a radical leading voice of a generation.
 Slinger would revisit this pattern in the sixty-four-part series Mountain Ecstasy (1978).
 In these collages, Slinger merges ancient Egyptian, sexual, and occult found-imagery to celebrate tantric alchemy and the divine feminine.

 Magic And Introspection In The Works of Penny Slinger

 The artist has explored the connection between eroticism, mysticism, feminism, and art for over forty years, constantly plunging into the depths of the feminine psyche and subconscious, which led her to discover the toolkit of Tantra and to examine and express the more liberated realms of super consciousness.
 Her collages, sculptures and photographs represent a unique combination of the erotic and the mystical.
 Dealing with topics of views on women and their self-perception, she merges Surrealist symbols with references to ancient Egyptian imagery and the occult.
 The art and the life of Penny Slinger are inseparably interwoven and her oeuvre of romantic-novel neurosis and a mystical erotic fantasy symbolize a feminine triumph and struggle in the world of art.

-Penny Slinger is currently based in the Santa Cruz Mountains, near San Francisco.
+Penny Slinger lives and works in the Santa Cruz Mountains, near San Francisco.